 Stray light is defined as any light outside the spectral region isolated by the monochromator that reaches the detector.
-It is produced by scatter from the optics and
+It is produced by scatter from the optics and walls of the monochromator and is present in varying amounts in all spectrophotometers.

 TABLE 1.
-Dependence of A{obs} on spectral bandpass

-at an absorption maximum under idealized

-conditions (see text)
+Dependence of $A{\text{obs}}$ on spectral bandpass at an absorption maximum under idealized conditions (see text)